-How Do Virginia Cell Phone Laws Affect Car Accident Injury Cases?
+How do Virginia Cell Phone Laws Affect Car Accident Injury Cases?

 Virginia law makes talking or texting on a cell phone while driving, often referred to as distracted driving, a crime.
 So, if a driver’s use of a cell phone caused or contributed to your accident, then the driver can be held legally responsible for your injuries.
-Contact our firm of personal injury lawyers today at 571-229-1800 to receive the help you need.
+Contact our firm of personal injury lawyers in Virginia today at 571-229-1800 to receive the help you need.

 Learn more about how Virginia cell phone laws affect car accident injury cases and driving habits that get you into car wrecks.